rerun-io/rerun/docs/content/concepts/batches.md

 Logically, this happens as a *left-join* using the primary component for the entity.
 For example, if you log 3 points and then later log 5 colors, you will still only see 3 points in the viewer.

+What should happen if you have 5 points and 3 colors then?
+This is where clamping semantics come into play.

-## Splats
+## Component clamping

-As mentioned, Rerun has special handling for splats within batches.
-This is what happens when you mix arrays and single values in an API call.
-The non-array value is instead logged as a splat.
-Behind the scenes, the splat is stored as a single value rather than a full array.
-Then, when doing the join at lookup time the splat is repeated across every instance in the batch.
+As mentioned, Rerun has special semantics when joining batches of different sizes, for example this is what happens when you mix arrays and single values in an API call.

+If the component on the left-side of the join (the so-called primary component) has more instances than the other, then these tail values will simply be ignored.
+On the other hand, if the component on the left-side of the join (the so-called primary component) has less instances than the other, then the last instance will be repeated across every instance left in the batch.
+We call this clamping, in reference to texture sampling (think `CLAMP_TO_EDGE`!).